 Earnings Report: 3/31/23

 Global Value (GV) – LONG

 Global High Yield (GHY) – LONG

 3M is a multinational conglomerate that has operated since 1902 when it was known as Minnesota Mining and Manufacturing.
 The company is well-known for its research and development laboratory, and the firm leverages its science and technology across multiple product categories.

-As of 2019, 3M is organized into four business segments: safety and industrial, transportation and electronics, health care, and consumer.
-About 60% of the company’s revenue comes from outside the United States, with the safety and industrial segment constituting most of the firm’s net sales.
-Many of the company’s 55,000-plus products touch and concern a variety of consumers and end markets.
+3M is organized into four business segments: safety and industrial, transportation and electronics, health care, and consumer.
+About 50% of the company’s revenue comes from outside the United States, with the safety and industrial segment constituting most of the firm’s net sales.
+Many of the company’s 60,000-plus products touch and concern a variety of consumers and end markets.

 Strategic advantages include a strong brand, patents, technology, and being a low cost producer.
 Approximately 50% of 3M products are consumables, providing a less cyclical revenue stream to balance their portfolio.